NexisOS/.github/profile/README.md

 ## 🐧 Overview

 **NexisOS** is a free and open-source Linux distribution designed to offer complete transparency, control, and reproducibility.
-Built on **OS-Tree** and leveraging a custom **Rust-based system level declarative package manager**, NexisOS introduces a fully declarative configuration system inspired by **NixOS** and **Artix Linux**, but with a unique approach that blends both flexibility and simplicity.
+Leveraging a custom **Rust-based system level declarative package manager**, NexisOS introduces a fully declarative configuration system inspired by **NixOS** and **Artix Linux**, but with a unique approach that blends both flexibility and simplicity.

 At the core of NexisOS is a **strictly declarative package management** system that integrates seamlessly with the system configuration, utilizing **TOML** files for managing packages and system settings.
 This unified approach ensures that users can declare both their package dependencies and configuration changes declaratively, reducing the risk of configuration drift and ensuring reproducible system setups.